harjitmoe/ecma35lib/README.md

-I do not claim conformance with any standard: where standards are named, this is by way of sourcing a specification consulted and/or identifying a format codified by that specification, and should not be taken as a claim of compliance.
+I do not claim conformance with any standard: where standards are named, this is by way of sourcing a specification consulted and/or identifying a format codified by that specification, and should not be taken as a claim of conformance.

 # Warnings